waldronmatt/html-validate-webpack-plugin/README.md

 Specify a different configuration file.

-Examples:

-- Your custom configuration: `'myconfig'` (omit the `.json` extension)
+**Note:** For your custom configuration omit the `.json` extension and supply the name only.

 ### `global`

 - Type: `boolean`
 - Default: `false`

 Specify the run context of html-validate.

-If you installed html-validate globally, set the value to `true`.
+**Note:** If you installed html-validate globally, set the value to `true`.

 ## Contributing